Sums of Reciprocals of Fractional Parts II: Introduction

 \begin{prob} Determine the growth rate of the sums (\ref{eq:s}) and (\ref{eq:s*}) for a Lebesgue-generic vector $\bs \alpha\in\mb R^n$. \end{prob} Let us give a brief account of the history of Problem \ref{prob:1}.

 The case $n=1$ is relatively well-understood.
 The function $S(\alpha,T)=S^{*}(\alpha,T)$ was first studied by Hardy and Littlewood in the case when $\alpha$ is a badly approximable number \cite[Memoir II]{HL22}.
-Problem \ref{prob:1} was then specifically investigated by a number of authors \cite{Wal31}, \cite{Sch64}, and finally settled in the case $n=1$ by Kruse \cite[Theorem 6(b)]{Kru64}.
+Problem \ref{prob:1} itself was then addressed by a number of authors \cite{Wal31}, \cite{Sch64}, and finally settled in the case $n=1$ by Kruse \cite[Theorem 6(b)]{Kru64}.
 Kruse proved that for almost every $\alpha\in\mb R$ one has that

 i.e., that for a generic number $\alpha$ upper and lower bounds coincide.
 Even more precise results involving the partial qutients of the number $\alpha$ (see \cite{BL17}) were established thereafter.
 We direct the reader to the extensive treatise of Beresnevich, Haynes, and Velani \cite{BHV20} for more details on this.